BrentSeidel/Sim-CPU/src/pdp11/README.md

 At one point I owned the PDP-11/10 below.
 It had 2 RK05 drives and 1 RK05F.
 It also had 16Kwords of magnetic code memory.
-The terminal in the picture is a VT50 and actually came with a different computer (some type of PDP8 that lived in the back of the desk and connected to the floppy drives).
+The terminal in the picture is a VT50 and actually came with a different computer (I believe it was a DEC Datasystem-310 which had a PDP-8/A processor, the floppy disks, the desk, and terminal).
 ![PDP-11/10](PDP-11.jpeg)